shamadee/web-dsp-demo/README.md

 ## A client-side DSP library utilizing the power of WebAssembly (.wasm)

 ###Install
-Drop the 'lib' folder in to your project and only load the library in a script tag
+Drop the 'lib' folder in to your project and only load the JS library in a script tag
 ```html
 <script src = '/lib/webdsp.js' type = 'text/javascript'>
 ```